The Long Grey Line Farm

 Adds motion, refinement, power, elegance, show horse ability, versatility and grey!

 He only has ten get and is 20 years old.
 He is one of the best kept secrets in the country.
 His daughter, Tashi's Mist, has done well on the show circuit in Texas!
 His first foal for our farm arrived May 2009 out of Gallantry's Jarmara by Badge of Gallantry - a grey filly, Fairy Mist, who is lovely with show horse looks and ability.
 Another filly foal out of Perpetual Kiss by The Silver Lining.
 Kiss In The Mist is large, very talented with high set neck, beautiful head, great conformation and she is grey!
-She is in training with Koos Van Den Berg in Kentucky.
+She is in training, being gaited, with Koos Van Den Berg in Kentucky.
 Pacific Mist produces grey foals and usually fillies.

 Click on any stallion for more information